Johnchauyu/NatasOverTheWire-writeup/README.md

 # NatasOverTheWire-writeup

-[Natas Overthewire](https://overthewire.org/wargames/natas/) is an online platform for people to learn different cybersecurity-related skills.
+[Natas Overthewire](https://overthewire.org/wargames/natas/) is an online platform for people to learn different cybersecurity-related skills. <br>
-Thanks for the [community](https://overthewire.org/information/staff.html) for maintaining and creating such an amazing platform for us to learn!
+Thanks for the [community](https://overthewire.org/information/staff.html) for maintaining and creating such an amazing platform for us to learn! <br>
 ------

-I created this repository
+This repository is created to record how I solve the overthewire wargame for my personal learning purpose.
+Feel free to interchange any idea/ thought!